You can find heaps of simple pencil drawings here that provide a great resource if you are teaching yourself how to draw.

 You can copy any image on this website for your own personal use.

-If you need to copy for Charity or Fund Raising purposes, you are welcome to do so.
+If you need to copy my drawings for Charity or Fund Raising purposes, you are welcome to do so because I love to share.

-All guest artwork has a name and location above it so please ask permission on those pages.
+All guest artwork has a name and location above it so please don't use those images for public display.